keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 <!--more-->

 I previously complained to `[REDACTED]` about how untrustworthy I felt cloud providers are regarding data privacy.
-He finds this computer by shear accident, and recommends that I breath new life into it using Arch Linux and to see if I can self host some of my own services.
+He finds this computer by sheer accident, and recommends that I breathe new life into it using Arch Linux and to see if I can self host some of my own services.

 ## Tinfoil hat time!